The Ultimate List of Podcast Statistics for 2023

 One of the best ways to get started is by building a following on Twitter, Facebook, or Instagram.

 Image credit: Podcastpage.io

 13. Podcasts that center around the business are better for sales.

 Business podcasts usually deliver tangible value for professionals and offer tips to help their listeners improve whatever issues they are facing.

-They might not be as entertaining as other industries, but they tend to attract people who need this kind of information.
+They might not be as entertaining as other industries, but they tend to attract people needing this information.

 As a result, those who advertise on these types of podcasts tend to find a higher success rate.

-It’s strange to imagine that there isn’t a podcast on every single topic that you can think of – but it’s true.
+It’s strange to imagine that there isn’t a podcast on every topic you can think of – but it’s true.

 Seven hours is the figure that most people spend listening to podcasts weekly.

 Understanding your podcast analytics can help you know where to focus your efforts, ensuring that one-time listeners quickly turn into raving fans.